 Check airflow around the exterior and interior of the unit.
 Do not stack other equipment around the fridge in a way that inhibits airflow.

-Ideally, your refrigeration should be placed in a well ventilated area with approximately 5cm air gap around it.
+Ideally, your refrigeration should be placed in a well ventilated area with at least a 5cm air gap around it.
 This ensures that there is minimal humidity which could also increase the load of your unit during the opening and closing of the door.

 Do not overfill your fridge as this prevents proper circulation of cold air within the cabinet thus increasing energy consumption as the motor has to work harder to hold low temperatures.